golang/website/_content/doc/telemetry.md

 frequently asked questions, see the [FAQ](#faq).

 <div class="DocInfo">
-To <strong>opt-in</strong> to uploading telemetry data to the Go team, run:
+To <strong>opt in</strong> to uploading telemetry data to the Go team, run:
 <pre>
 go run golang.org/x/telemetry/cmd/gotelemetry@latest on
 </pre>